Last updated on October 18th, 2024 at 08:23 am

 Various Types Of Technical Program Managers

 Of course, there possibly are many more and there are PM generalists as well.
 You should read the blog Being a Generalist vs Specialist TPM – Advantages and Disadvantages.
-This will give you an idea of the path you should choose while pursuant your TPM career as well as while applying.
+This will give you an idea of the path you should choose while pursuing your TPM career as well as while applying for jobs.

 General Tips & Tools For TPMs When You Look For Opportunities